LNshuti/environmental-impact-driving/README.md

 A simple plot shows that the growth in vehicle ownership in Rwanda follows a linear trend line.
 Assuming the data is reliable, we can easily make predictions about future ownership.

+Given the clear linearity observed in this time series, we focus on two properties in our modeling:
+1. Trend
+2. Correlation.

 ```
 rw_auto_ownership <-
   data.frame(year = 2011:2016,